Minimal Energy Local Systems on Curves: Minimal Energy Local Systems

 \subsection{Some properties of minimal energy local systems}

-The minimal energy local systems make up ``most" of the $\C$-VHS in $M$.
-We make this precise below. \begin{proposition} Suppose $M$ is smooth, and let $Y$ be the locus of $\C$-VHS inside $M$.
-A $\C$-VHS $p \in Y$ is of minimal energy if and only if it lies in the irreducible component of $Y$ of largest dimension.
-The (complex) dimension of this irreducible component is half of the (complex) dimension of $M$. \begin{proof}
+The minimal energy local systems make up ``most" of the $\bc$-VHS in $M$.
+We make this precise below. \begin{proposition} Suppose $M$ is smooth, and let $Y$ be the locus of $\bc$-VHS inside a connected component of $M$.
+A $\bc$-VHS in $Y$ is of minimal energy if and only if it lies in a connected component of $Y$ of largest dimension.
+The (complex) dimension of this connected component is half of the (complex) dimension of $M$. \begin{proof}